Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/PurviewInformationProtection.md

 The PurviewInformationProtection PowerShell module installs automatically when you install the full version of the information protection client.
 Alternatively, you can install the module only by using the *PowerShellOnly=true* parameter.

 The module is installed in the **\ProgramFiles (x86)\PurviewInformationProtection** folder, and then adds this folder to the `PSModulePath` system variable.
-The .dll file for this module is *purviewinfoprotect.dll*.

 > [!IMPORTANT]
 > The PurviewInformationProtection module doesn't support configuring advanced settings for labels or label policies.

-> [!TIP]
-> To use cmdlets with path lengths greater than 260 characters, use the following [group policy setting](https://learn.microsoft.com/archive/blogs/jeremykuhne/net-4-6-2-and-long-paths-on-windows-10) that is available starting Windows 10, version 1607:
+To use cmdlets with path lengths greater than 260 characters, use the following [group policy setting](https://learn.microsoft.com/archive/blogs/jeremykuhne/net-4-6-2-and-long-paths-on-windows-10) that is available starting Windows 10, version 1607:

 **Local Computer Policy** > **Computer Configuration** > **Administrative Templates** > **All Settings** > **Enable Win32 long paths**

->
->For Windows Server 2016, you can use the same group policy setting when you install the latest Administrative Templates (.admx) for Windows 10.
+For Windows Server 2016, you can use the same group policy setting when you install the latest Administrative Templates (.admx) for Windows 10.

->
->For more information, see the [Maximum Path Length Limitation](https://learn.microsoft.com/windows/desktop/FileIO/naming-a-file#maximum-path-length-limitation) section from the Windows 10 developer documentation.
+For more information, see the [Maximum Path Length Limitation](https://learn.microsoft.com/windows/desktop/FileIO/naming-a-file#maximum-path-length-limitation) section from the Windows 10 developer documentation.

 ### Prerequisites for using the PurviewInformationProtection PowerShell module